kmkittu/Terraform/README.md

         #crypto_endpoint = "https://bbpcufnhinetg-crypto.kms.us-ashburn-1.oraclecloud.com"

+At this stage we are ready with login credentials information.
+Lets start creating Cloud resources.

 ## 1) Network Resources
 Creation of VCN
 Creation of Gateways

 ### VCN
   Virutal cloud network is the first cloud resource to be created.
-VCN has all the network related resources.
-While creating VCN, we could also create its components subnet and gateways
+VCN has all the network resources.
+While creating VCN, we could also create its components Subnet and Gateways

-Create a file in the name of VCN.tf and copy the below contents.
+Create a terraform file in the name of VCN.tf and copy the below contents.
 This file has different sections to create various cloud resources and that has been mentioned in the comments at the begining of the section.

     #resource block for oci vcn.
     resource "oci_core_vcn" "test_vcn" {